-In FY 2020-2021, the County received \$23,231,335 in CDBG funding, Grant B-20-UC-06-0505.
+In FY 2021-2022, the County received \$22,751,219 in CDBG funding, Grant B-21-UC-06-0505.
 These grant funds, plus program income and leveraged funding, were used to further the County's primary objective of developing viable urban communities by providing decent housing, suitable living environments, and expanding economic opportunities, principally for persons of low- and moderate-income.
 As part of the CARES Act funding, the County also received a total of \$32,552,033 in CDBG-CV 2020 funding to allocate to activities designed to prevent, prepare for, and respond to the coronavirus pandemic.

-The County experienced challenges brought on by the unprecedented COVID-19 pandemic that impacted the community and economy.
-The County quickly adapted by diverting its efforts toward stabilizing the local economy via small business assistance grants used to provide job security and business stabilization; addressing real-time public service needs for seniors and youth via meal programs and virtual learning; and homelessness prevention via the implementation of affordable housing and rent relief initiatives.
+The County continues to experience challenges associated with the unprecedented COVID-19 pandemic that impacts the community and economy.
+The County continues to implement small business assistance grants used to provide job security and business stabilization; addressing persisting public service needs for seniors and youth via meal programs and a combination of virtual and in-person services; and homelessness prevention via the implementation of affordable housing and rent relief initiatives.
 Still, the County's CDBG Program showed significant contributions towards achieving five-year 2018-2023 consolidated plan accomplishment goals.
-This is especially true in the areas of anti-crime, economic development, and public service activities.
+This is especially true in the areas of anti-crime, housing, and public service activities.

-The County's program objectives for PY 2020-2021 were adjusted based upon actual performance in PY 2018-2019 and preliminary projections for PY 2019-2020.
-Upon analysis of the County's changing needs in response to the socio-economic shift caused by the pandemic and in review of expenditures, accomplishments and experiences in PY 2020-2021, adjustments will be considered and implemented for PY 2021-2022 and through PY 2023-2024.
-These considerations will also take into account the infusion of the County's remaining CARES Act CDBG allocation.
+The County's program objectives for PY 2021-2022 were adjusted based upon actual performance in PY 2019-2020 and preliminary projections for PY 2022-2023.
+Upon analysis of the County's changing needs in response to the socio-economic shift caused by the pandemic and in review of expenditures, accomplishments and experiences in PY 2021-2022, adjustments will be considered and implemented for PY 2022-2023 (the final year of the five-year consolidated planning period) and into PY 2023-2024 (the first year of the County's next five-year consolidated planning period).
+These considerations will also take into account the infusion of the County's remaining CARES Act CDBG allocation and reallocations.
 To meet the needs of the community in response to the COVID-19 pandemic, the County will expeditiously reallocate funds from delayed or non-performing projects (public facilities construction, infrastructure, rehabilitation programs, and non-homeless programming) directly impacted by safer-at-home orders to projects and programs that will more readily address the rising challenges and concerns of the community through the ongoing recovery period following the effects of the coronavirus pandemic (job development and training, small business sustainability, rent relief initiatives, homelessness prevention programs, senior support and youth virtual learning resources).
 The County may consider shifting its objectives in certain areas if the challenges from the COVID-19 pandemic remain pertinent, as evidenced by subsequent variant waves of the virus.

-The unpredictability of safer-at-home orders act as an impediment to effective planning, though the County continues to focus on meeting immediate program needs of subrecipient projects to ensure that CDBG funding remains impactful.
+The unpredictability of safer-at-home orders have acted as an impediment to effective planning, though the County continues to focus on meeting immediate program needs of subrecipient projects to ensure that CDBG funding remains impactful.
 LACDA staff continue to provide technical assistance support to partner agencies implementing their programs.
-Short- and long-term planning remain adaptable, striving to find the proper balance between pandemic response and recovery and returning to normalcy as previously CDBG-funded activities start up again.
+Short- and long-term planning remain adaptable, striving to find the proper balance between pandemic response and recovery and returning to normalcy as previously CDBG-funded activities operate again.